Henrique Oliveira, The Sculptor and Painter

 Just below are some representative works of Henrique Oliveira.
 An interesting approach to some of the artist’s other works can be found by the always restless reader of ‘Kalliergeia’ in the Artists in Dialogue article of the National Museum of African Art.

-Modern Dance Beside of the Henrique Oliveira Installation
+Modern Dance Beside of an Artist's Installation

 The Projective Eye Gallery of the University of North Carolina at UNC Charlotte Center City presented a special installation by Brazilian artist Henrique Oliveira from January 31 to March 12, 2014.